Storrs, Cumbria

-Storrs is a hamlet in the South Lakeland district of Cumbria, England.
+Storrs is a hamlet in the civil parish of Windermere and Bowness, in the Westmorland and Furness district of the ceremonial county of Cumbria, England.
 It lies 2 mile south of Bowness-on-Windermere, on the A592 road, close to the east shore of the lake, Windermere.

 Historically a part of Westmorland, the most notable landmark is the Grade II* listed Georgian mansion and folly at Storrs Hall.